amalhotra40/payfornews/README.md

+This repo contains source code for a streamlit hosted web-application currently at: <https://payingfornews.streamlit.app/>.

-# Paying for News: What Google and Meta Owe US Publishers
+## Paying for News: What Google and Meta Owe US Publishers

 A [research paper](https://policydialogue.org/publications/working-papers/paying-for-news-what-google-and-meta-owe-us-publishers-draft-working-paper/) titled _Paying for News: What Google and Meta Owe US Publishers_ by Patrick Holder, Haaris Mateen, Anya Schiffrin, and Haris Tabakovic estimates the payment that Facebook and Google Search platforms would owe to news publishers for the use of news content, if the Journalism Competition & Preservation Act (JCPA) comes into force using a novel methodology.

-## This repo: Web-Application and Scope
+This web-application makes it easy to calculate the "fair payment" for other markets using the methodology described in the above paper.

+## Disclaimer

-This repo contains source code for a streamlit hosted web-application that makes it easy to calculate the "fair payment" for other markets using the methodology described in the above paper.
-The application is available for exploration at at: <https://payingfornews.streamlit.app/>.
-Please note that all data, values, and assumptions used in the code in this repository directly from the above source paper.
-The purpose of this repository is to aid researchers to calculate numbers for their own countries and no gurantee about the accuracy of the generated "fair payment" should be expected.
-Please contact [Haaris Mateen](emailto:hmateen@uh.edu) the lead author of the study for any questions or comments on the original study, including the methodology and assumptions, or if you would like to understand more the genrated numbers from this web application.
+ The purpose of this application is to aid researchers to calculate numbers for their own countries and no gurantee about the accuracy of the generated "fair payment" should be assumed or expected.
+Furthermore, note that all data, values, methodology, and assumptions used in the underlying code come directly from the above source paper.
+The author of this web application is not responsible for any omissions in the underlying paper.

+## Contacts

+Please contact [Haaris Mateen](mailto:hmateen@uh.edu) (the lead author of the study) for any questions or comments on the original research, including the methodology and assumptions, or if you would like to understand more about the inputs and outputs of this web application.

+If you find any bugs while using the application or discrepancies between the original paper and this web application, please [email here](mailto:abhinav.email.id+payingfornewswebapp@gmail.com) instead.